 The Phantom: VCI (all extant prints are missing the soundtrack in one chapter; dialogue is unevenly redubbed).

 The Phantom Creeps: VCI, Grapevine, Youtube (the YT prints are greatly inferior).

 The Phantom Empire: VCI.
-The Squadron print should be avoided; it features an added music score and jarring additional special-effects shots.
+The Serial Squadron print should be avoided; it features an added music score and jarring additional special-effects shots.

 The Phantom of the Air: Grapevine, Youtube.